Canon 1D Mark II vs Nikon P900

 - More modern: Reflects 11 years and 1 month of technical progress since the 1D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the P900 comes out slightly ahead of the 1D Mark II (18 : 17 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the P900 emerges as the winner of the match-up (19 : 17 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1D Mark II vs Nikon P900